lambdaclass/zksync_local_stack/README.md

 INFO: UINT256(1000000)
 ```

-This indicates the initial balance of the specified address: 1,000,000 tokens.
+This indicates the initial balavnce of the specified address: 1,000,000 tokens.

 There's another function to transfer some of the tokens to another address, in order to do that we will send a transaction calling that function.